 Please confirm, no new floor finishes are required in the solicitation.

+Specification applies to floor finishes in areas that are patched, replaced, or otherwise repaired due to the work.
+Such areas shall be finished to match adjacent floor finish.

 Specification Section 09 29 00 Gypsum Board has been included with the solicitation documents.
 No Architectural Drawings or Framing Specifications were provided with the construction documents.

 Please confirm, no framing or drywall are required in the solicitation.

+See response to item 13, above.

 Specification Section 09 91 00 Painting, paragraph 1.1A indicates “Work of this Section includes all labor, materials, equipment, and services necessary to complete the painting and finishing as shown on the construction documents and/or specified herein, including, but not limited to, the following:”.
 No architectural plans were provided with the contract documents, No Finish Schedule was provided with contract documents, Specification Section 09 06 00 Schedule for Finishes was not provided with the contract documents.

 Please provide Architectural Plans, Finish Schedule, and Specification Section 09 06 00 that specify/detail any required painting.

+Specification applies to paint finishes in areas that are patched, replaced, or otherwise repaired due to the work.
+Such areas shall be painted to match adjacent finish.

 During the Site Visit, the VA representative referenced construction phasing.
 No Phasing Plan was provided in the Contract Drawings or detailed in the Statement of Work.

 Please provide plans and a SOW for any required construction phasing.